alecperkins/shiny/source/spec.md

 * There is an appeal to having each file import the parts it needs.
-However, the global nature of Sass/CSS and the behavior of placeholder selectors means this keeping this managable is often more trouble than it’s worth.
+However, the global nature of Sass/CSS and the behavior of placeholder selectors means keeping this managable is often more trouble than it’s worth.
 Hacks like the `+exports` trick introduce their own share of complexity.

 * The distinction between LAF and structural is fuzzy, and varies depending on circumstance.
 In one usage, `margin` may simply increase the whitespace